 Speech Pathologist Salary Data by Location

-By far, one of the factors that will affect your salary most is location.
-Where demand is higher, salaries will be higher as well; this is true in every field.
+By far, location has the greatest impact on your salary potential.
+Where demand is higher, salaries will be higher as well.
 Typically, you can earn more money living in a large city.
 The larger the population, the larger potential for patients needing a speech pathologist.
-The metropolitan areas where salaries are highest for speech pathologists are:
+The metropolitan areas with the highest mean salaries for speech pathologists are:

 However, keep in mind that the cost of living is also higher in large cities.
 If you want a high paying speech pathologist job in a more rural area, check out opportunities in: